 5- Provide some things to work on, like the number of turns they can try to make from a specific starting point, and tell them what they do in the next lesson.

 Tell them they need to be in control so they can stop or turn around anyone below them on the hill.
 Ask them if they like skiing, and thank them for coming, and invite them back.
-If done well, it should be a fun and positive experience for the instructors and the group. if they had fun ask them to like us on social media.
+You can give them your business card.
+If done well, it should be a fun and positive experience for the instructors and the group that creates some new skiers.